Private citizen

-A private citizen is someone who does not have an official or professional role in a given situation.
+A private citizen is a citizen who does not have an official or professional role in a given situation.

 The same person may be a private citizen in one role, and an official in another.
 For example, a legislator is an official when voting in the legislature, but a private citizen when paying taxes or when undertaking a citizen's arrest in a public place.

-A person may remain a private citizen even when having considerable political power and influence:
+A person may remain a de jure private citizen while having considerable political power and influence: